// article

 result = get_cached_prediction(input_data)

-First optimizations (ROI order):
+First optimizations (return-on-effort order):

-Monitoring essentials:
+Monitoring baseline:

 Security baseline: